GoogleCloudPlatform/chef-google-compute/README.md

 * `last_detach_timestamp` -
   Output only.
 Last dettach timestamp in RFC3339 text format.

+* `labels` -
+  Labels to apply to this disk.
+A list of key->value pairs.

 * `licenses` -
   Any applicable publicly visible licenses.